 Introduction

-Zucchini, also known as courgette, is no longer just a side dish or salad filler—it’s a rising star in the world of healthy eating.
-With its light, refreshing taste and impressive nutritional profile, this humble green vegetable is transforming the way many Americans approach meals.
-Originally cultivated in Central America and later refined in Italy, zucchini has earned its place in modern kitchens as a go-to ingredient for low-carb, plant-based, and whole-food diets.
+Zucchini benefits are gaining attention as more people discover just how nutritious and versatile this green vegetable can be.
+Also known as courgette, zucchini is no longer just a side dish or salad filler—it’s becoming a staple in healthy eating.
+With its light, refreshing taste and impressive nutritional profile, this humble vegetable is transforming how many Americans approach meals.

 Packed with Nutrients, Light on Calories